 The purpose of the ground improvement feature is to maintain water levels in the wetland complex including Triangle Lake and Fish Lake during and after construction of the runway extension.
-Details regarding the construction of the ground improvements can be found in section 2.5.1.
-While the ground improvement feature would effectively reduce or prevent the drainage of the wetlands and lakes and preserve water levels during construction, changes to the existing topography within the drainage basin or local watershed catchment area could potentially have a longer-term impact to the water levels in the wetland complex.
+Details regarding the construction of the ground improvements can be found in Section 2.5.1.
+While the ground improvement feature would preserve water levels by reducing or preventing subsurface drainage of the wetlands, changes to the size of the wetland's existing catchment area as a result of construction could potentially have a longer-term impact to the water levels in the wetland complex.
 The pre-construction catchment area is estimated to cover 135.3 acres and the runway extension project would reduce the catchment area to approximately 96.6 acres, reducing the contributing area by 38.7 acres (approximately 29 percent).

 Implementation of the Preferred Alternative would reduce the size of the catchment area that recharges the wetland complex, which could potentially reduce the runoff quantities to the wetlands.
-The construction of the runway extension would cause the loss of 16.7 acres out of 38.2 acres of wetlands in the Fish and Triangle Lake complex, an approximately 44 percent reduction in the areal demand for runoff.
-Because the post-construction reduction in wetland area is greater that the proportional reduction in drainage area, the net hydrologic impact of modifying the drainage area is expected to supply surplus water to the wetland complex.
-The Preferred Alternative includes the construction of a culvert at the existing water surface elevation of the lakes to redirect excess water to the stormwater drainage system, preventing changes to the area and duration of inundation.
+The construction of the runway extension would also cause the loss of 16.7 acres out of 38.2 acres of wetlands in the Fish and Triangle Lake complex, an approximately 44 percent reduction in the areal demand for runoff.
+Because the postconstruction reduction in wetland area is greater than the proportional reduction in drainage area, the net hydrologic impact of modifying the drainage area is expected to supply surplus water to the wetland complex.
+The Preferred Alternative includes the construction of a culvert at the existing surface water elevation of the lakes to redirect excess water to the stormwater drainage system, preventing changes to the area and duration of inundation.

 Because precipitation and associated runoff appear to be the main recharge mechanism for the wetland complex, a detailed runoff analysis considering pre- and post-construction site conditions could be exercised to confirm and further quantify the expected change in recharge and potential impacts to water levels.
-A detailed runoff analysis has not been conducted, and the data are not available; however, based on the analysis above, the Air Force expects the impacts to water resources to be minimal due to the implementation of ground improvements to stabilize hydrology, installation of a culvert to shunt excess runoff, and that the reduction in wetland area is disproportionately larger than the reduction in catchment area.
+A detailed runoff analysis has not been conducted, and the data are not available; however, based on the analysis above, the Air Force expects the impacts to water resources to be minimal due to the implementation of ground improvements to stabilize hydrology, the installation of a culvert to redirect excess runoff, and because the reduction in wetland area is disproportionately larger than the reduction in catchment area.